-This hearty Tuscan bean soup is so warming and nourishing.
+This hearty Tuscan Bean Soup is so warming and nourishing.
 It’s sure to cure whatever ails you!
-Serve with your favourite crusty bread.
+Serve with your favorite crusty bread.

 This Tuscan Bean soup fits the bill perfectly.
 Even though the last thing you might feel like doing when you're sick is cooking, I find the whole process of chopping and stirring a big pot of soup deeply soothing.
 And I'm sure the steam coming off the pot helps too!

 The antioxidant-packed Tuscan green, cavolo nero, boosts the soup with it's slightly bitter flavour contrasting the lightly tart and sweet tomato base.